OASIS STAFF AND BOARD

-Over the past twenty five years she has served the Kingdom in various roles as Youth Pastor, Worship Minister, Pastoral Assistant and Evangelist.
-The focus of her heart is to preach the truth in love, and reach broken women with a message of hope.
+Over the past twenty-five years she has served the Kingdom in various roles as Youth Pastor, Worship Minister, Pastoral Assistant and Evangelist.
+The focus of her heart is to preach the truth in love and reach broken women with a message of hope.
 Shantell wants to encourage and strengthen the Christian bond between women to strengthen the body of Christ.
-Her mission is be a light to her community, and a true and passionate representative of Jesus Christ.
+Her mission is to be a light to her community, and a true and passionate representative of Jesus Christ.

 Amy Renye has years of ministry experience, serving our region in various capacities.
 She has a Bachelor of Science in sociology from East Tennessee State University and is a licensed, ordained minister and certified chaplain.
 Amy has served Oasis as a volunteer, teacher, minister, board member for the past six years; also serving as Board President during 2019-2020 and was an integral part of Oasis’ survival during the COVID Pandemic.
 She also labors at Oasis as a lay minister and faith-based counselor.
 In addition to serving Oasis, she serves as the Housing Navigator for the homeless coalition’s direct care team